zegetech/zegetech.github.io/_posts/2019-10-22-api-testing-with-minitest.md

 categories:
 published: true
 author: Tom Nyongesa
-blog-image: api-testing/9396_0.jpg
+blog-image: api-testing/API_TESTING.jpg
 intro: Who said that Data is the 21st century gold?
 Well, if so then APIs are the new oil.
 With the ever micro-growing of the globe, apps are increasingly interacting and integrating with each other with APIs backboning the interactions.
 From Facebook, Google, [Tyk](https://tyk.io/) to [Qwwik](https://qwwik.com/), the need for external parties/third parties cannot be ignored.
 It's a scratch your back I scratch yours.
 But how do we validate that whoever scratches our backs is doing it right and gently?
 We need to test!
 ---
 ![api-testing](/assets/images/blog/{{page.blog-image}}){:.img-responsive .center}<br>
 {{page.intro}}

-We can easily test APIs with the help of Postman client, thanks to those gurus - running an API request on Postman would make anyone feel like themselves(a computer guru).
+We can easily test APIs with the help of Postman client, thanks to those gurus - running an API request on Postman would make anyone feel like an API integration guru.
 To get this feeling simply install Postman on your machine and test out our newly [unveiled Daraja 2.0 APIs](https://www.getpostman.com/collections/bd902a95eb356c2d4308).

 [1 min Testing time]